MicrosoftDocs/VBA-Docs/api/Word.EmailOptions.UseThemeStyleOnReply.md

 ## Example

-This example tells Word to use a theme when replying to e-mail if Word uses a theme for new messages.
+This example tells Word to use a theme when replying to email if Word uses a theme for new messages.

 ```vb